BodenmillerGroup/xtiff/README.md

 _What metadata is included in the written images?_

-In general, written metadata is kept at a minimum and only information that can be inferred from the raw image data is included (image dimensions, data type, number of channels, channel names).
+In general, written metadata is kept at a minimum and only information that can be inferred from the raw image data is included (image dimensions, data type, number of channels, channel names for xarrays).
 Additional metadata natively supported by the tifffile package can be specified using function parameters.
 For OME-TIFF files, the OME-XML "Description" tag contents can be further refined by specifying custom OME-XML-generating functions.